RadzPrower/Zelda-3-Launcher/README.md

 # To-Do
 1. As you can clearly see from the interface, settings are a priority.
 Until such a menu is completed, you can make changes in the `zelda.ini` file manually to adjust thinks like aspect ratio, widescreen, quick switching item, and MSU support.
+2. Automatically create a shortcut on the desktop.
-2. The build process is essentially blind at this point since there's no immediate hooks for checking progress of those processes.
+3. The build process is essentially blind at this point since there's no immediate hooks for checking progress of those processes.
 I have an idea for how I might can get a general idea of the progress of those processes, but it will take some further tinkering.
-Settings are the priority over this at the moment.
-3. Allowing the launcher to self-update if a new version is released.
+4. Allowing the launcher to self-update if a new version is released.